Dok8tavo/senlima-chielo/README.md

 You can get it on [steam](https://store.steampowered.com/app/404410/Endless_Sky/).

-You can get it from a package manager such as `apt` on Linux, or you can install it manually:
+You can get it from a package manager such as `apt` on Linux.

+Or you can install it manually:

 1. Go to [this page](https://github.com/endless-sky/endless-sky/releases/tag/0.10.6),
 2. Download the dedicated version for your operating system: